 Our Remedy Oil

-A daily dose of CBD oil may help you ease the lower back pain during period.
+A daily dose of CBD oil may help you ease the period back pain.
 The cannabinoid is thought to work with the receptors in your body to combat aches and inflammation.
 You can also buy creams containing the cannabinoid which might be a great way to ease the discomfort and get a little massage from someone too!

 Over the counter, anti-inflammatories and paras have helped me in the past.
 However, I have also tried some of the super-strong ones, which I wouldn’t suggest.
 I felt pretty spacey, which isn’t ideal when you’ve got a day at the office or a child to look after!